Fompi06/Fompi06/README.md

 ## :eu:

 ### :technologist: About me :
-I'm German, I'm currently 16 years old and I'm an Intern+ microcontroller programmer, but I'm retraining as a Backend developer.
+I am German, at the moment I am 18 years old and I am an Intern + programmer of microcontrollers, as well as a student of RTU MIREA in the field of Electronics and Nanoelectronics.

 ### :hammer_and_wrench:My skills: